NIVANorge/Mobius2/docs/mobius2docs/advanced_concepts.md

 In the above example, there is only one global `air` compartment, while there is one `gw` box per subcatchment, and one `soil` box per pair of subcatchment and landscape unit (conceptually, each subcatchment is further-subdivided into landscape types).

-When a compartment is distributed, any state variable that has that compartment in its *location* can also be distributed over the given index sets.
+When a compartment is distributed, any state variable that has that compartment in its [context location](math_format.html#the-context-location) can also be distributed over the given index sets.
 That means that the model can compute a separate value for that variable for each (tuple of) index(es) in those index set(s).

 The framework will try to determine if the value will actually be different, and if it can determine that the value will be the same across one index set, that index set will not be included in the distribution of the state variable.